 St. John Paul II, himself a member of the Secular Carmelite Order, praised the wearing of the brown scapular, but warned against the superstitious wearing of it.
 He wrote in his Message to the Carmelite Community:

-According to John Paul II, to secure our place in Heaven we can’t simply wear the brown scapular, we must also pray, go to Confession, attend Mass and practice the works of mercy.
-That doesn’t sound easy at all!
+According to John Paul II, to secure our place in Heaven we can’t simply wear the brown scapular.

 To put it more simply, the “habit” we wear must be based on a “habit” of prayer.

 So the next time you put on a brown scapular, open your heart to God’s graces and Mary’s intercession.
-She wants to lead you to Heaven, but you can’t take the back seat and let her do all the driving.
-You need to take the wheel while she sits next to you, guiding you in the way you should go.
+She wants to lead you to Heaven, but you can’t take the back seat and let her do all the work.